-- How well does GCSE/IGCSE mathematics prepare your students for A/AS level mathematics in terms of the following [16 areas of mathematics were listed] - Which of the above areas (or other areas) would benefit from greater emphasis or greater depth at Key Stage 4 to aid progression to A/AS level mathematics? - Are extra/recap lessons needed at start of A level to bring students up to the level required? - If so, what content do they cover?
+- How well does GCSE/Cambridge International General Certificate of Secondary Education (IGCSE®) Mathematics prepare your students for A level/Advanced Subsidiary (AS) level Mathematics in terms of the following [16 areas of Mathematics were listed] - 2.
+Which of the above areas (or other areas) would benefit from greater emphasis or greater depth at Key Stage 4 to aid progression to A/AS level Mathematics? - 3.
+Are extra/recap lessons needed at the start of A level to bring students up to the level required? - 4.
+If so, what content do they cover?